william-nicolussi/automation-storage-warehouse/README.md

 An industrial automation project focused on developing the control logic from scratch for a 3-axis ($X, Y, Z$) warehouse stacker crane model.

-This project was developed for the *Automation and Control Laboratory* course at **Politecnico di Milano**.
+This project was developed for the *Automation and Control Laboratory* course at Politecnico di Milano.

 ## System Architecture